NREL/reVX/reVX/least_cost_xmission/README.md

 ```

 ## Atlantic Off-Show Wind Transmission (AOSWT) Examples
+### Build friction and barriers layer
+An example Jupyter notebook for building the friction and barrier layers can be found in the `examples/least_cost_paths` directory of this repo.

 ### Locally run a AOSWT analysis for a single SC point, plot the results, and save to a geopackage
 This example uses `contextily` to add a base map to the plot, but is not required.
 AOSWT needs an aggregation "resolution" of 118.